jamesmcginnis/crocodile-clock-card/README.md

 ---

+## Long-Press Face Selector

+Long-pressing the clock (hold for approximately 0.6 seconds) opens an overlay grid showing all twelve clock faces.
+Tap any face to switch instantly — the card updates live and the selection is written back to your dashboard configuration automatically, so the chosen face persists across page reloads without any manual YAML editing.

+---

 ## Tap Popup

 Tapping anywhere on the clock opens a popup overlay with:

 - **Large digital time** — displayed in the format selected in the visual editor (12-hour with AM/PM, or 24-hour)
 - **Full date line** — day of week, date, month, and year
-- **Interactive calendar** — monthly grid, Monday-first, with navigation arrows and a **Today** button to return to the current month
+- **Interactive calendar** — monthly grid, Monday-first, with navigation arrows
+- **Calendar events** — tap any date to fetch and display events from your configured Home Assistant calendar entity below the grid
 - **Optional link** — if a URL is configured, a styled button appears at the bottom of the popup

 The current day is highlighted with a filled circle in the accent colour.
-Days from the previous and next month are shown at reduced opacity to fill the grid.
-The popup can be closed with the × button or by pressing Escape.
+The popup can be closed with the × button, by tapping outside it, or by pressing Escape.

+---

+## Calendar Events

+Set `calendar_entity` in the card configuration to a Home Assistant calendar entity (for example `calendar.home`).
+When the popup is open, tapping any date fetches events for that day directly from the Home Assistant calendar API and displays them below the calendar grid, including event titles, times, and locations where available.

 ---